oilbeater/en/source/_posts/2024-03-04-golang-slice-performance-cont.md

 Both cases only involved one memory allocation, with almost identical time consumption, significantly lower than appending elements one by one.
 On the one hand, appending an entire Slice knows the final size at the time of Slice expansion, eliminating the need for dynamic memory allocation and reducing overhead.
 On the other hand, appending an entire Slice involves block copying, reducing loop overhead and significantly improving performance.

-However, there is still one memory allocation in each case, and we cannot determine the proportion of time it consumes overall.
+However, there is still one memory allocation in each case, and we cannot determine the proportion of time it consumes.

 # Reusing Slices